NOTE: The Kenya program has been closed until further notice from the Kenyan government. About Kenya’s History

 Kenyan Children’s Home has been completing adoptions since 2005 and they work closely with several orphanages.

-There are an estimated 2.3 million orphans and the 3rd highest number of children orphaned due to HIV or AIDS.
-The children who are orphaned in Kenya may be orphaned or relinquished for adoption due to HIV or AIDS or relinquished to orphanage care due to illness or poverty.
-PROCESS
+There are an estimated 2.3 million orphans, and the 3rd highest number of children orphaned due to HIV or AIDS.
+The children who are orphaned in Kenya may be abandoned or relinquished for adoption due to illness or poverty.